ZeusKnight/Coursera/Johns Hopkins University - Data Science/R Programming/ProgrammingAssignment1/README.md

 ##Data

-The data can be found at the subdirectory /specdata.
-Alternatively, download the zip file rprog-data-specdata.zip and unzip the /specdata folder into your workspace.
+Download the zip file rprog-data-specdata.zip and unzip the /specdata folder into your workspace.

 The zip file contains 332 comma-separated-value (CSV) files containing pollution monitoring data for fine particulate matter (PM) air pollution at 332 locations in the United States.
 Each file contains data from a single monitor and the ID number for each monitor is contained in the file name.
 For example, data for monitor 200 is contained in the file "200.csv".
 Each file contains three variables:
 Date: the date of the observation in YYYY-MM-DD format (year-month-day)